wasd742000/digital-birthday-card/GITHUB_PAGES_STATUS.md

 - ✅ Service Worker loads without 404 errors
 - ✅ Images load correctly from assets/images/
 - ✅ Audio streams properly (206 Partial Content is correct)
+- ✅ Audio autoplay attempts on page load (with graceful fallback)
 - ✅ All CSS and JS files load with relative paths
-- ✅ Demo elements display correctly
+- ✅ Demo elements display correctly (no more JavaScript errors)
 - ✅ Modal functionality works
 - ✅ Love notes interactive features work
 - ✅ Responsive design functions properly
+- ✅ JavaScript errors resolved (btoa encoding fixed)

 ### Expected Behavior 📋
 1. **Service Worker**: Should register successfully without 404 errors
 2. **Images**: Your numbered images (1.png through 14.png) should appear as floating elements
-3. **Audio**: Music button should work with user interaction (autoplay blocked by browsers is normal)
+3. **Audio**: Music should attempt to autoplay on page load, with user controls available
+4. **JavaScript**: No console errors, all functionality working
-4. **Navigation**: Modal navigation should work for viewing full-size images
+5. **Navigation**: Modal navigation should work for viewing full-size images
-5. **Interactive Elements**: Love notes should show messages when clicked
+6. **Interactive Elements**: Love notes should show messages when clicked

 ## 🔍 How to Verify Fixes